-Surveillance by Employers
+Monitoring of Employees by Employers

-Can an employer conduct surveillance on an employee using GPS?
+Can an employer monitor employee using GPS?

-Employers can conduct surveillance using tools such as a swipe-card system, which data can be used for time-management and disciplinary purposes, or cameras.
+Employers can monitor using tools such as a swipe-card system, which data can be used for time-management and disciplinary purposes, or cameras.
 For employers with workers in the field, a GPS (Global Positioning System) tracker may be used to track mobile employees.
 These systems can in fact track a variety of data such as, vehicle start and stop times, speed, location, mileage and off-shift parking location as well as the vehicle’s engine operation.
 Engine operation can include data about distance travelled, braking and acceleration, and when the vehicle is idle or turned off.
-Regardless of the form of surveillance the employer implements, there should be a policy and employees should be informed of such surveillance.
+Regardless of the form monitoring the employer implements, there should be a policy and employees should be informed of such activity.
 These systems could be put in place due to a growing concern of employee fraud, a workplace complaint or simply ensuring employee loyalty.

 Are Employers allowed to use GPS units to track employees?

 The Investigators Group is a private investigation firm and we have been consulted on many occasions about the legality of employers using GPS in a vehicle as a means of monitoring their employees’ whereabouts.
 There are various small GPS transmitters that can be used, often configured with a cellular phone plan.
 This allows the GPS device to operate like a cell phone and allows the private investigator to view the GPS device online.
 The convenience of this setup allows the private investigator to see and track the movement of the GPS unit (and thereby the vehicle to which it is attached) and a detailed map of the vehicle’s locations.
 The only limitation with this set up is the battery life of the GPS unit, which battery life is shortened the more frequently the private investigator communicates with the GPS unit.